What is the European Accessibility Act?

 If your product fits into these categories and serves EU users, you’ll need to get compliant.

-No worries — preparing for the EAA doesn’t have to be overwhelming.
-Here are some easy steps to get started:
+No worries, prepping for the EAA doesn’t have to be a headache.
+Just follow these simple steps to get started:

-Make sure designers, developers, and content creators all understand accessibility principles and why they matter. - Keep up with legal requirements
+Make sure designers, developers, and content creators all understand why accessibility matters. - Keep up with the rules

-The European Accessibility Act is a positive step toward making the digital world fairer and friendlier for everyone.
-For UX pros and digital creators, it’s an opportunity to improve your craft and reach a wider audience.
+The European Accessibility Act is a great step towards making the digital world easier and friendlier for everyone.
+For UX pros and creators, it’s a chance to improve your skills and reach more people.